 What do you do in the in-between times, when there’s no snow on the ground, but you want to stay fit for skiing – or perhaps even improve your level of fitness?
-Two of us went to Piedmont last summer to cycle and get in shape for the coming winter.
+Two of us went to Piedmont a few summers ago to cycle and get in shape for the coming winter.
 But in the gastro heartland of Italy, we bit off more than we could chew.

 Our journey started and ended in the ancient town of Alessandria – with nights in Asti, Alba and Casale Monferrato.
 All four are major wine centres and Alba is home of the white truffle.
 It features on every menu.

 Our luggage was transported – very efficiently – from hotel to hotel for us.
 True, you could cycle at your own pace, which in our case was pretty erratic.
 But as for stopping wherever you like…Italy appeared to be closed.